Santhiyathv/SocketStudy/README.md

+# Ex.No:1a
-# Ex.No:1a  			Study of Socket Programming
+Study of Socket Programming
+# NAME: SANTHIYA B
+# Reg no: 212224230247
 ## Aim:
 To perform a study on Socket Programming
 ## Introduction: